GallTech/rag-lab/README.md

 A Retrieval-Augmented Generation (RAG) system designed to ingest, embed, and query ~100,000 Artificial Intelligence research papers.

-1. Hands-on learning – Build my first large-scale Linux software project, gaining practical experience with Python, Bash, GitHub, monitoring, and related tooling.
+1. Hands-on learning – Build my first non-trivial Linux software project, gaining practical experience with Python, Bash, GitHub, monitoring, and related tooling.
 2. Deep dive into RAG & AI – Explore the architecture, components, and best practices of retrieval-augmented generation systems.
 3. Practical research assistant – Maintain a weekly-updated RAG pipeline of the latest AI research to both learn from and stay current with the field.